Trails & Rails Partnership Program

 Railroads played an important part in both the development of historical Seattle and the Klondike Gold Rush.
 As the Pacific terminus for three intercontinental railroads, both stampeders and the supplies they would need flowed into Seattle onboard trains.
 Today freight trains carry all types of goods to and from the heartland of the United States to the Port of Seattle.
 Passenger trains like the Empire Builder and the Coast Starlight travel through and nearby many significant natural and cultural areas.

 Utilizing script outlines and portable public address system, as well as the train's public address system, Trails & Rails guides provide information on natural and cultural history as seen from the trains

 Prospective guides must meet certain physical standards regarding vision, hearing, speaking, and general physical fitness.
 Additionally, candidates must be able to turn a script or outline into their own words for presentation to the public.
-This position is uniformed, and uniforms are provided.
+These positions are uniformed, and uniforms are provided.
 The next mandatory training will start mid-March 2015.
 No new guides are needed at this time.

 A short YouTube video about Trails and Rails program.